 - Relate to students and help identify and maintain their passion.

-- Update and modify course content and delivery to meet learning objectives.
+- Update and flexibly modify course content and delivery to better meet my

 - Measure my own performance critically and work to improve my performance consistently, through both formative and summative stages.

-In conclusion, I aim to facilitate knowledge that is accessible, current and structured for students to build upon in methods that are effective, and certainly creative.
+In conclusion, I aim to facilitate knowledge that is accessible, current and structured for students to build upon and apply in methods that are memorable, effective,and certainly creative.